YingdaDu/Database-Practice/README.md

 The project is structured as follows:

   * the _src_ directory for source files.
-  * the _sqltests_ directory for the test queries, database file, expected input and output directory.
+  * the _tests_ directory for the test queries, database file, expected input and output directory.

 For packages for the project source file is arranged by the following rational: